plan-be/iode/api/DESCRIPTION.md

 # IODE functions by source file

-## Utilities
+## Global Utilities

 ### buf.c
-Allocates or extends a global buffer of at least len bytes.
+Function to share and reuse a large allocated buffer in different parts of the application.

     char *BUF_alloc(int len) :  allocates or extends a global buffer of at least len bytes. void BUF_free() : free the buffer